rontarrant/tkoop/_posts/2021-08-10-0002-python-font-installation.md

 description: "How to install Python 3.x on the most-used operating systems and creating a baseline set of fonts."
 ---

+## Intro — What We're Doing

+Here's the list:

+- install Python/Tkinter,
+- check the install to make sure everything's working, and
+- (if you're using Linux or one of the BSD's) install fonts common to other OS's.

 ## Installing Python/Tkinter

 Let’s get this out of the way right up front... for all operating systems, I recommend installing the 64-bit version of *Python*.
 But, if for any reason you can’t, the 32-bit version will also do.